 - Try a lower dry setting.
 Intense drying can wear out fabrics faster.
 Better yet, if you have time and space, hang your sheets and towels in the sun.

-By using colder settings or eliminating the dryer altogether, you not only give longer life to your sheets and towels (or clothes), you also make less of an impact on the environment.
+By using colder settings or eliminating the dryer, you not only give longer life to your sheets and towels (or clothes), you also make less of an impact on the environment.

 Try eco-friendly cleansers